-You may trade-in your Azure compute reservations for a savings plan.
-Or, you may continue to use and purchase reservations for those predictable, stable workloads where you know the specific configuration you’ll need and want additional savings.
-Learn more about Azure savings plan for compute and how it works with reservations.
+You can trade in your Azure compute reservations for a savings plan or you can continue to use and purchase reservations for those predictable, stable workloads where the specific configuration need is known.
+For more information, see Azure savings plan for compute and how it works with reservations.

 You can also refund reservations, but the sum total of all canceled reservation commitment in your billing scope (such as EA, Microsoft Customer Agreement, and Microsoft Partner Agreement) can't exceed USD 50,000 in a 12 month rolling window.

 The following reservations aren't eligible for refunds:

 - Synapse Analytics Pre-purchase plan

 - SUSE Linux plans

 - You must have owner or Reservation administrator access on the Reservation Order to exchange or refund an existing reservation.
 You can Add or change users who can manage a reservation.

 - Microsoft is not currently charging early termination fees for reservation refunds.
 We might charge the fees for refunds made in the future.
 We currently don't have a date for enabling the fee.